-Student outcomes dashboard
+Student characteristics outcomes dashboard

-- 27. The student outcomes dashboard presents outcomes data separately for two different student populations, reflecting approaches used in OfS student outcomes and access and participation regulation: - a.
+- 30. The student characteristics outcomes dashboard presents outcomes data separately for two different student populations, reflecting approaches used in OfS student outcomes and access and participation regulation: - a.
 The taught or registered population: students who are either taught or registered (or both) by an OfS-registered provider.
-This aligns with populations used to support the regulation of student outcomes through registration condition B3.32 - b.
+This aligns with populations used to support the regulation of student outcomes through registration condition B3. - b.
 The registered population: students who are registered by an OfS-registered provider.
-This aligns with populations used to support the regulation of access and participation.33 Note this is the only population reflected in the 'Entry qualifications and subject' data dashboard. - 28.
+This aligns with populations used to support the regulation of access and participation.
+Note: this is the only population reflected in the 'Entry qualifications and subject' data dashboard. - 31.
 For each lifecycle stage there are further restrictions to the population.
-These are detailed in the 'Rebuilding student outcome and experience measures from individualised files' section of the rebuild instructions for spring 2023 data resources.34 All definitions align with those agreed on following the 'Consultation on constructing student outcome and experience indicators for use in OfS regulation'.35
+These are detailed in the 'Rebuilding student outcome and experience measures from individualised files' section of the 2024 rebuild instructions for student outcome and experience measures.
+All definitions align with those agreed on following the 'Consultation on constructing student outcome and experience indicators for use in OfS regulation'.

-Student populations dashboard
+Student characteristics populations dashboard

-29. To align with contextual data used to support the regulation of student outcomes through registration condition B3 (presented in the 'Size and shape of provision dashboard'), students are included if they are either registered or taught at an OfS registered provider, and in the
+32. To align with contextual data used to support the regulation of student outcomes through registration condition B3 (presented in the 'Size and shape of provision dashboard'), students are included if they are either registered or taught at an OfS registered provider, and in the